couchbaselabs/docs-ng/content/couchbase-sdk-java-1.3/using-the-apis.markdown

 );
 ```

- **View time-out**.
-The view time-out is the default time-out used when the blocking methods are used (like `client.query(...)`).
-If the asynchronous methods are used, a custom time-out can be provided for greater flexibility.
-In general, you should not set a low time-out (like 2.5 seconds as with key-based operations), because views tend to take longer to return.
+ **View timeout**.
+The view timeout is the default timeout used when the blocking methods are used (like `client.query(...)`).
+If the asynchronous methods are used, a custom timeout can be provided for greater flexibility.
+In general, you should not set a low timeout (like 2.5 seconds as with key-based operations), because views tend to take longer to return.
 Also, plan some padding for network spike latencies or if more traffic arrives than planned.
-This is also why a very conservative time-out of 75 seconds is used (and on the server side, the time-out is 60 seconds).
+This is also why a very conservative timeout of 75 seconds is used (and on the server side, the timeout is 60 seconds).

  **View worker size**.
 Depending on the number of nodes in the cluster and the amount of view requests made, the worker size can be tuned to accommodate special needs.
 As a rule of thumb, if you do not expect more than 1 KB of view requests per second, one worker should be fine.
 If you want to push the limits, steadily increase the worker size and see if throughput increases (always potentially with higher latency as the trade-off).

 **View connections per node**.
 This setting describes the maximum number of open HTTP connections in parallel on a per-node basis.
 For example, if you have 5 servers in your cluster and you keep the default maximum of 10 connections, the SDK will not open more than a total of 50 connections to the cluster.
 If you need more performance tuning this value might or might not help (if the server is busy serving requests, adding more connections won't always help).
 The client only opens new connections if the other ones are still busy processing.
 If the maximum number of connections is open, the requests are  queued up and dispatched (or time out).

-The operation time-out for key-based operations, which is set to 2.5 seconds by default, is somewhat related because if you use the `setIncludeDocs(true)` query parameter, the SDK fetches documents in the background for you before returning you the `ViewResult`.
-While key-based operations are much more performant, time-outs can still occur.
+The operation timeout for key-based operations, which is set to 2.5 seconds by default, is somewhat related because if you use the `setIncludeDocs(true)` query parameter, the SDK fetches documents in the background for you before returning you the `ViewResult`.
+While key-based operations are much more performant, timeouts can still occur.
 This is especially something to watch out for if you have a large amount of your data set on disk.

 You can also configure the `viewmode` system property.
 By default, all view requests are made against design documents that haven been published.
-If you forget to click **Publish** in the user interface, the SDK still complains that the view does not exist.
-If you explicitly want to use development views, you can change this by setting the `viewmode` system property to `development` (default is `production`) before the `CouchbaseClient´ object is constructed.
+If you forget to click `Publish` in the user interface, the SDK still complains that the view does not exist.
+If you explicitly want to use development views, you can change this by setting the `viewmode` system property to `development` (default is `production`) before the `CouchbaseClient` object is constructed.
 This enables you to change from a development version of the view to a production version without needing to rebuild the application.

 ### Querying
 Querying the view consists of several steps.
 To query the view, you load the view definition, define a `Query` object ,and then query the actual index on the server.
 You can then iterate over the returned data set.